 - Make sure your systems and records are adequate to enable you to establish the correct amount of tax relating to a VAT period.
 The preparation of annual accounts cannot be regarded as a safeguard against penalties

 - Make sure you get your VAT return and payment in on time.
-A certificate of posting could be useful evidence
+Retain your electronic receipt in case of dispute.

 - Some of these penalties may not apply if there is a reasonable excuse, but the scope is limited and should not be relied upon